ratnakar-asara/FabricJavaSample/README.md

 | fabric-ca      | bf8fb4d5e497217cd6125025830aa6870de442aa   | Jan 27 2017 |

+The program is **not** using multi-channels and is using the channel: org.hyperledger.fabric.sdkexamples.chainid = testchainid for communiation with the peer and ordering service.

 ## How to use  Fabric Java SDK with a sample program